7PH/io-filter/README.md

 ## Example

-Here's a live example of the use of io-filter in TypeScript.
+Here's a live example using io-filter in TypeScript.

 ```typescript
 import {ExistsFilter, NumberFilter, ObjectFilter, RegExpFilter, ValueTypeFilter} from "io-filter";